 Wiawaka has five buildings that can house up to 54 people, from quaint Victorian cottages to an impressive Adirondack style lodge which has been recently restored.
 The rooms have either one or two twin beds, a fan, and all houses have shared bathrooms & common areas/porches.
 The majority of the rooms have been “adopted” by generous groups and individuals, who supplied decorations and furnishings.
 Linens and towels are provided.
 Refrigerators and microwaves are available in some common areas.
 There are no TVs or telephones.

-*Meals include dinner the day of your arrival through breakfast the day of your departure.
+*Meals include dinner the day of your arrival and breakfast the day of your departure.
 There is an additional cost for lunch if you are not staying additional days.